-From your Proxy Web Console, log in as an Administrative user, and click the Hosts tab.
-Click "Add New Group", enter a group name and optionally a description.
+From your Proxy Web Console's landing page, log in as an Administrative user.
+Right-click "Mnaged Hosts" and choose "Add New Group", enter a group name and optionally a description.

 Log into the Proxy Web Console as an Administrative user.
 On the "Accounts" tab, click "Edit" next to an existing Master account user.
 Using the list of checkboxes, check the boxes next to the groups you would like this user having remote control access to.
 Or, watch this segment of our Private Cloud Edition First Time Setup video which covers the process of telling the software who is allowed to access what.

-PROXY Pro Gateway Edition, our Tier 2 product, leverages the same powerful Proxy Master and Proxy Host as the Workstation Edition but introduces a server-side software component called the Proxy Gateway whose job is to centrally negotiate remote access connections.
+PROXY Pro Gateway Edition existed from versions 5 through 9 and has been re-named to PROXY Pro RAS for v10.
+It uses an MMC-based console to manage remote desktop activities while the current version leverages a web console for management.
 It leverages centralized administration, security and network access to simplify and automate the creation, management, and monitoring of this "network within a network".
-PROXY Pro Gateway Edition is ideally suited for enterprises and corporate domains with large numbers of remote computers, multiple domains and/or employees with remote computers outside the network.
+The PROXY Pro Gateway Edition was ideally suited for enterprises and corporate domains with large numbers of remote computers, multiple domains and/or employees with remote computers outside the network.
 Additional features over the Workstation Edition include many-to-one connectivity, off-network support, screen recording and playback, centralized administration and centralized connection audit logging.

 The PROXY Pro Private Cloud Edition utilizes Microsoft's ClickOnce™ technology to deliver multiple PROXY Pro software components like the Host on Demand, the Connection Window, and the Recordings Playback Window.
 After working with ClickOnce for a while we determined that there is no convenient/easy way to clear the cache provided by Microsoft.
 So, we created our own tool.
 It's available on your web console's landing page - click the "BROWSER" button and you'll see a link to our utility.
 To manually clear the cache, this is the directory: C:\Users\username\AppData\Local\Apps\2.0

 If you need to make a one-off adjustment to a couple Proxy Host machines out there within your LAN, there's a command you can run to cause another machine's Proxy Host Control Panel to launch on -your- machine.
 The command must be run from a machine that has the Host on it, from within the Host's installation directory.
-Navigate to C:\Program Files (x86)\Proxy Networks\PROXY Pro Host, and your command is "phost /sMACHINENAME".
+Navigate to C:\Program Files (x86)\Proxy Networks\Host, and your command is "phadmin /sMACHINENAME".
 To automate setting changes on numerous machines, we recommend using the Deployment Tool's "Update Host Settings" or PhSetup, the Host's command-line configuration utility.